How to Sleep Better: 5 Sleep Tips You May Not Have Considered

 Some people are incredibly fortunate.
 They fall asleep within minutes of turning out the lights, sleep peacefully throughout the night, and wake feeling rested, refreshed, and ready to take on the challenges and triumphs of the day ahead.
-The rest of us, nearly 40 percent of the population, have trouble sleeping, losing precious hours each week, tossing, turning, and trying to get comfortable.
+The rest of us have trouble sleeping, losing precious hours each week, tossing, turning, and trying to get comfortable.

 Whether you have occasional difficulties getting a good night’s rest or are stuck in a pattern of getting a lack of sleep than your body requires, you might naturally wonder if you’ll ever find a way to solve your sleep problems.
 Don’t give up yet!
 While there’s no one-size-fits-all solution for every sleep concern, we’ve got a few suggestions you may not have considered.

 During deep sleep, your muscles relax, your breathing slows, and your body has the time it needs to rejuvenate and repair.
 Although researchers still don’t understand every process that occurs while you slumber, it’s clear that a good night’s sleep is just as important as a balanced diet and exercise for overall health and wellness.1

 While occasional bouts of sleeplessness are unlikely to cause significant harm, nearly 30% of adults in our country sleep six hours or less each night, far less than the 7-9 hours most people require.
 Some have difficulty falling asleep, while others lose precious hours waking during the night.
 The problem has increased so dramatically over the past 30 years that the CDC considers sleep deprivation a “public health epidemic”.2